rigelselmani/Friend-Finder/README.md

 # Friend-Finder

-* This is a Friend Finder app (essentially a dating app but for friends) using Node and Express servers.
+*This is a Friend Finder app (essentially a dating app but for friends) using Node and Express servers.*

-* The user enters the page that leads to a survey.
-When the user submits the survey, they are matched

-* with a "friend" that has the closest match to their personality.
+*The user enters the page that leads to a survey.When the user submits the survey, they are matched* *with a "friend" that has the closest match to their personality.*

 ### Technologies used
 1. Node.js